SvrAdityaReddy/SvrAdityaReddy.github.io_old/_posts/2018-5-20-Operating-System-Scheduling-Policies-in-General.md

 * Completely Fair scheduler
 * Real-Time scheduler (FIFO, RR)

 Nice value is used to assign priority to a process in linux.
 Nice values ranges from -20 to +19.
 Lower nice value indicates a higher relative priority.
-Default nice value assigned to process is zero (0).
+Default priority value assigned to process is zero (0) i.e nice value will be -20.
 By changing the nice value we can change the priority of a process in Linux.

 Priorities range in Linux is as below.